Substitutions on compact alphabets: Applications

 \section{Applications}

-Using the operator-theoretic perspective above, we will establish two classes of substitutions which are uniquely ergodic.
-We begin with examples which have a type of quantitative coincidence property, which appears to apply very generally to primitive substitutions on alphabets \(\A\) containing an isolated point.
-Afterwards, we will consider constant-length substitutions whose columns generate uniformly equicontinuous semigroups.
+Using the operator-theoretic perspective above, we will establish two classes of substitutions that are uniquely ergodic.
+We begin with examples that have a type of quantitative coincidence property, that appears to apply very generally to primitive substitutions on alphabets \(\A\) containing an isolated point.
+Afterwards, we will consider constant length substitutions whose columns generate uniformly equicontinuous semigroups.